CoGhent/CoGhent.github.io/basicqueries.markdown

 ## pagination

 the SparQL endpoint limits results to 1.000 lines.
-If a query has more than 1.000 results, multiple queries, using OFFSET and LIMIT, are necessary to obtain the entire result.
+If a query has more than 1.000 results, multiple queries *(each containing the next 1.000 results)*, using OFFSET and LIMIT, are necessary to obtain the entire result.

 *for example*